charlleskleber/RossManSalesPred/README.md

 **Step 09.
 Convert Model Performance to Business Values:** Convert the performance of the Machine Learning model into a business result.

 **Step 10.
-Deploy Modelo to Production:** Publish the model in a cloud environment so that other people or services can use the results to improve the business decision.
+Deploy Model to Production:** Publish the model in a cloud environment so that other people or services can use the results to improve the business decision.

 # 4. Top 3 Data Insights

-**Hypothesis 01:** The cases of heart diseases does not significantly depend on the height.

-**False.** As observed, up to ~165 cm there are significantly more cases of heart diseases.
-Then, above this height, there are fewer cases.

-**Hypothesis 02:** The are more cases of heart diseases for people who smokes than for people who does not.

-**False.** As observed, the great majority of cases are among people who doesn't smoke.

-**Hypothesis 03:** The are more cases of heart diseases for people who intakes alcohol than for people who does not.

-**False.** As observed, the great majority of cases are among people who doesn't intake alcohol.
+**Hypothesis 01:** Stores with more assortments should sell more.

+**False.** As observed, stores with a basic assortment have a higher volume of sales.

 # 5. Machine Learning Model Applied